FrontalCortex, Inc. is a non-profit corporation dedicated to neurology education.

 This answer is incorrect.

-At 24 months, she should have a vocabulary of about 250 words.
-Socially, she should be able to listen to stories with pictures and help when she is being undressed.
-In terms of motor function, she should be able to run well, copy a horizontal line, and make circular scribbles.
+At 18 months, she should have a vocabulary of 6 words.
+Socially, she should be able to feed herself.
+In terms of motor function, she should be able to walk up steps while someone is holding her hand and imitate scribbling.
 (See References)

 Back to the questionSee another question like this oneClick here for a random questionClone this question Rate this questionAverage user rating for this question = 5